apache/druid/docs/ingestion/ingestion-spec.md

 The `dimensionsSpec` is located in `dataSchema` → `dimensionsSpec` and is responsible for configuring [dimensions](./data-model.md#dimensions).

-You can either manually specify the dimensions or allow Druid to discover the schema for your data and perform a schemaless ingestion.
-To do schemaless ingestion, configure the following properties:
+You can either manually specify the dimensions or take advantage of Schema auto-discovery where you allow Druid to discover the schema for the data.
+This means that you don't have to explicitly To do schemaless ingestion, configure the following properties:

 - Set `dimensionsSpec` to empty
 - Set `spec.tuningConfig.appendableIndexSpec.useSchemaDiscovery` to `true`.

-Keep in mind that you cannot partially define a schema
+Keep in mind that you cannot partially define a schema for Schema auto-discovery.

 `dimensionsSpec` examples: